 Ms. Knight is admitted to practice in Texas (2008), the United States Court of Appeals for the Fifth Circuit, and the U.S. District Courts for the Northern, Eastern, and Southern Districts of Texas.
 She is also accredited by the Department of Veterans’ Affairs to represent veterans pro bono in benefits claims.

-She has been selected as a Texas Super Lawyers® - Rising Star every year since 2015.
+She was selected as a Texas Super Lawyers® - Rising Star every year from 2015 - 2018.

 Presentations and Publications